How can foreign brands leverage Key Opinion Leaders in China?

 People can then share content and reply to both the Key Opinion Leading doing the promotion and also the Brand itself.
 However, the most popular posts on Weibo are from celebrities who are extremely active on this social media.
 Thus, brands are often collaborating with stars that are known to everybody.

 Chinese KOLs on Douyin

-With more than 600 million daily active users in China as of 2021, Douyin, known as Tik Tok in other parts of the world, is one of the most lucrative and promising apps in China.
+With more than 750 million monthly active users in China as of 2023, Douyin, known as Tik Tok in other parts of the world, is one of the most lucrative and promising apps in China.

 Douyin is extremely popular among young Chinese users, attracting a lot of big Key Opinion Leaders but also many micro-KOLs as well.

 Thanks to the short video format and the possibility of live streaming directly on Douyin, many people can easily find everything they want about specific subjects and products.
 For example, it has become pretty common for brands to promote their products through KOLs on Douyin.

 One of the major advantages of Douyin is that people can directly purchase on the platform, even more after the new update allowing brands to open their flagship stores on Douyin.

 Founded in 2013 by Charlwin Mao and Miranda Qu, Xiaohongshu (小红书) also known as ‘The Little Red Book’ and ‘RED’, is a social media and one of the world’s largest community e-commerce platforms.
 Over the years, it has grown to become China’s foremost shopping platform in terms of beauty, fashion and luxury products.
 In 2018, it was listed on Forbes’ “Top 50 Most Innovative Companies in China 2018” list.